wgadelha/python_learning/README.md

-# python_learning
+# AutomateTheBoringStuff
-Personal Python Learning repository
+Repo for Automate the Boring Stuff with Python book's exercises